Richard E. Mayer (2002): Cognitive Theory and the Design of Multimedia Instruction: An Example of the Two-Way Street Between Cognition and Instruction

 Many trainers have too few digital skills to either create materials or support learners in working with multimedia content.

-: Personal professional training and further education in the field of technology and multiple devices[3].
+Room for improvement: Personal professional training and further education in the field of technology and multiple devices[3]. - Multimedia-based Learning Content

 Twenty years ago, the necessary software products were not available or too expensive.